mahakVishwa/mahakVishwa/README.md

 ## 🧠 About Me

-I’m an IT student who enjoys working at the intersection of **data, logic, and creativity**.
+I’m an IT student who enjoys working at the intersection of **data, logic and creativity**.

 - Interested in **data analysis** and extracting meaningful insights from real-world data
 - Currently strengthening **Python** for analytics and data workflows
 - Actively transitioning towards **Machine Learning**, step by step
 - Strong foundation in frontend development using **React & JavaScript**

-I like building things that are not just functional, but thoughtfully designed.
+I like building things that are not just functional but thoughtfully designed.

 ---